ionos-cloud/cluster-api-provider-ionoscloud/docs/style-guide.md

-# Coding guide lines
+# Coding guidelines

 This page collects common comments made during reviews.
 This is a laundry list of common mistakes, not a comprehensive style guide.

 ## Previous work

-Sticking to the following two guidelines will greatly increase your reviewers’ happiness levels:
+Sticking to the following three guidelines will greatly increase your reviewers’ happiness levels:

 - https://go.dev/doc/effective_go
 - https://tip.golang.org/doc/comment